joshuakempfert/lammps_utility/README.md

 ## Download Instructions

-1) Download folder - 'lammps_utility'
+1) Download directory
 2) Ensure all Packaged Files are in the same working directory as specified below
-3) Set environment using 'XXXXX.yaml' files
+3) Create environment using 'environment.yaml' file.
+Note: This environment is for Windows-only.
+	`conda env create --file environment.yml`

-4) Open 'XXXX.ipynb'.
+4) Open 'example.ipynb'.
 Utilize the Jupyter Notebook as an instructional on how to use the package.

 ## Files
 - 'example.log': Example log file to test notebook functionality on